ptavarez/intro-to-react/README.md

 },
 ```

-If you click your 'click me' button, your counter state should be updating!
+If you click the `click me` button, your counter state should be updating!
 What if you want to reset without refreshing?
 We could do that.

 Let's add the following code to our resetCounter function:
 ```javascript
 resetCounter: function() {
   this.setState(this.getInitialState())
 },
 ```

 By now, you should be able to click on a button that adds one to a counter, and then reset that counter by pressing an alternative button.

-If it's not working for you, make sure your code looks as follows:
+If that's not working, make sure your code looks as follows:
 ```javascript
 let Counter = React.createClass({